 When you think of mushrooms and other fungi, you might picture the portobello mushrooms in the produce section or white fuzzy mold.
-But the world of mushrooms and fungi is full of more color than most of us realize.
-From bright yellow slime molds to dainty purple forest mushrooms, there’s a whole bright world of mushrooms and fungi out there!
+But there are far more varieties out there and in many different colors, from bright yellow slime molds to dainty purple forest mushrooms.

-Here’s our list of the most colorful mushrooms and other fungi in the world:
+Here’s our list of the world’s most colorful mushrooms and other fungi:

 1. Elegant Stinkhorn